 The Holly Park learning skills were created by the school in order to give our pupils the skills to be good learners and to learn how to learn.
 The Holly Park learning skills are at the root of all our learning.
-Our sticker chart system is based on the 6 learning skills.
 The learning skills are displayed in all of the classrooms.
 The 6 skills are:

-- Self Management - Team Work
+- Self Management

+- Team Work

 - Creativity

 - Enquiry

 - Commitment

 - Reflection